OliveTreeSoftwareLLC/historic_touch-type-trainer/app/stores/README.md

-title| Section 1| Title to show at the top of each section instructions| Type as swiftly as you can while still maintaining accuracy | These instructions will show at the top of the section for the student to read. work| fff jf fj | This is the actual text that the student will type.
+title| Section 1| Title to show at the top of each section instructions| Type as swiftly as you can while still maintaining accuracy | These instructions will show at the top of the section for the student to read. work| fff jf fj | This is the actual text that the student will type. isTimed | true | (optional) Stopwatch style timer unless timeLimit is set. timeLimit | 1 | (optional requires isTimed) Makes timer a countdown timer instead of a stopwatch.
+Value is in minutes.